icvpitahc/dev_pims/memory-bank/productContext.md

 *   **Customer Satisfaction Survey (CSS):** Allows for the collection and review of CSS responses.
 *   **ICT Service Requests:** Enables users to submit and track ICT-related service requests.
 *   **Document Tracking:** Provides a system for tracking the movement and status of internal documents.
+    *   **Urgency Flagging:** Allows users to mark documents as "Extremely Urgent," which provides a clear visual indicator in all views.
 *   **User Management:** Includes administrative features for managing user accounts and access levels.
 *   **Issuances:** A module for managing and disseminating official issuances.
 *   **Calendar and Scheduling:** A calendar feature for tracking events and schedules.